Pavel-A-S/For_Experiments/README.md

 - Install all missing programs like ImageMagick, Sendmail, Gems, etc.
 - All should work out of the box.

-### To get access use next credentials
+To get access use next credentials:
-As admin:

-login: pavel.a.s.1985@gmail.com,

-password: 12345678
+As admin - login: pavel.a.s.1985@gmail.com, password: 12345678

-As manager:

-login: manager@funnyway.ru,

-password: 12345678
+As manager - login: manager@funnyway.ru, password: 12345678

-As customer:

-login: customer@funnyway.ru,

-password: 12345678
+As customer - login: customer@funnyway.ru, password: 12345678

 P.S.
 In case of any problem you can write me at Pavel.A.S.1985@gmail.com